bergerm613/Todo-List/README.md

 Here you will find a todo list that will fill all of your todo list needs.

 Built with PostgreSQL, Express, React, and Node.

+Credit is due to [this](https://www.youtube.com/watch?v=ldYcgPKEZC8) tutorial for the basics.